How to Stop a Dog from Chewing Everything

 Redirection (When You Catch Them)

 Catch them in the act: calmly say "No" (once), immediately offer an appropriate chew toy, and praise when they take it.
 Never chase — chasing is a game.
+Chewing when left alone is often anxiety-driven — read our guide on separation anxiety to address the emotional root cause.

 Exercise and Mental Stimulation

 Most destructive chewing problems resolve significantly with adequate exercise.
 A dog that's had a 45-minute off-leash run is not destroying your furniture that afternoon.
+When you cannot supervise, a crate prevents destructive chewing entirely — our crate training guide will get you started.

 Stop Chewing for Good — Brain Training for Dogs →